KseniaSorokina/ex-cxense/README.md

 	 - “traffic_request_method": "/traffic/keyword",
   	 - "traffic_filters": ["deviceType", “mobileBrand”],    ( names of the necessary groups are enough to insert here; at 		the same time it is better to take a small number of groups)
   	 - "traffic_request_groups": ["taxonomy"]

+* "site_ids_filter" - filter for specific sitе ids
+	2 options:
+	+ "site_ids_filter": [“”, “”, ….] - opportunity to specify the interesting site ids
+	+ ”site_ids_filter": “False” - (without parentheses) which allows to download data for all site ids

 * “traffic_request_start”, “traffic_request_stop” - start and stop period